 In parts B and C, the word "processing" is removed, as the term is confusing when applied to hazardous waste treatment.
 The terms "storage" and "treatment" are more often used by the regulatory authority when permitting hazardous waste facilities.
 In part B, "acute hazardous waste" is added to address a gap in coverage for the types of wastes typically collected at these facilities.
-Removing the term "processing"
+Removing the term "processing facility" and using hazardous waste "storage" or "treatment," aligns the environmental review rules with the language in other State rules.
+Using similar terminology also helps the public with review when environmental review documents and permits are co-noticed.